-5 simple steps to break free from a chronic stress cycle
+5 Simple steps to break free from a chronic stress cycle

 Journal your observations

+What physical sensations do you notice?
+What emotions are tied to each state?

 Write down your observations in your journal.
-Your notes should be personal and meaningful to you and serve as clear reminders of what each state feels like in your body.
+Your notes should be personal and meaningful to you.

 Return to calm